Vijay-train/github-actions-test/readme_draft.md

 The best way to get started is to first read the [ARC overview](https://github.com/actions-runner-controller/actions-runner-controller/blob/master/Actions-Runner-Controller-Overview.md) and then head over to the [Quick start guide](https://github.com/actions-runner-controller/actions-runner-controller/blob/master/QuickStartGuide.md). 🚀

 ## Learn more

 ## Contributing
+We welcome contributions from the community.For more details on contributing to the project (including requirements) please check out [Getting Started with Contributing](https://github.com/actions-runner-controller/actions-runner-controller/blob/master/CONTRIBUTING.md)

 ## Troubleshooting
+We are very happy to help you with any issues you have.
+Please check out the [Troubleshooting](https://github.com/actions-runner-controller/actions-runner-controller/blob/master/TROUBLESHOOTING.md) section for common issues.